plfa/plfa.github.io/README.md

 To load and type-check the file, use [`C-c C-l`][agda-readthedocs-emacs-notation].

 Agda is edited interactively, using [“holes”][agda-readthedocs-holes], which are bits of the program that are not yet filled in.
 If you use a question mark as an expression, and load the buffer using `C-c C-l`, Agda replaces the question mark with a hole.
-There are several things you can to while the cursor is in a hole:
+There are several things you can do while the cursor is in a hole:

 - `C-c C-c`: **c**ase split (asks for variable name)
 - `C-c C-space`: fill in hole